RocketChat/handbook/operations/jobs/administration/administrative assistant.md

 - Negotiate with suppliers to get the best quotes
 - Use different tools or methodologies for organizing electronic and physical documents for easy search and access
 - Keep office assets under a maintenance schedule to ensure its longevity
+- Search for tools and process improvements in travel expenses reimbursements, searching for air tickets, hotels, etc.

 #### 4. KEY ACTIVITIES